cfpb/design-system/docs/pages/buttons.md

 section: components
 status: Released
 description: Buttons are interactive elements that signal actions.
-They should be used sparingly; each additional button on a page reduces the visual prominence of a call to action.
+They should be used sparingly as each additional button on a page reduces the visual prominence of a call to action.
 In contrast, [links](https://cfpb.github.io/design-system/components/links) should lead users to another page or further information.